-Stade Auguste-Delaune is one of the most historic in the tournament, it even hosted games at the 1938 World Cup.
+Stade Auguste-Delaune is one of the most historic in the tournament, it even hosted games in 1938.
 It has undergone a number of renovations since, and most recently underwent a significant refurbishment in 2008.

 Located in the Brittany region, Rennes is a lively university town that was recently voted one of the most livable cities in the country.
 Though much of the city was destroyed by fire in 1720, it does boast some magnificent architecture.
 Explore the historic city centre or relax in one of the city’s lovely parks, including the popular Parc du Thabor.

-Another historic stadium, Roazhon Park, will host Rennes’ Women’s World Cup matches.
+Another historic stadium, Roazhon Park, will host Rennes’ Women’s Worlds matches.
 With over 100 years of history, the stadium is one of the oldest in the tournament.
 It underwent a major refurbishment that was completed in 2004 and another minor one in 2015.

 Stade de Hainaut

 With a prime location near the Belgian border, Valenciennes is within a few hours of Brussels, Paris, Amsterdam, London, and Luxembourg.
 The city is known as the Athens of the North, a nod to its artistic influence.
 It’s also known for its gastronomy, and makes a great destination for foodies.

-Valenciennes’ Stade du Hainaut has a capacity of 25,172 and will be one of nine venues for the 2019 Women’s World Cup.
+Valenciennes’ Stade du Hainaut has a capacity of 25,172 and will be one of nine venues for the 2019 Women’s Worlds.
 The stadium opened in 2011 and is home to Valenciennes FC.